opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/delay.md

 # delay

 This processor will add a delay into the processor chain.
-Typically you should use this only for testing, experimenting, and debugging.
+Typically, you should use this only for testing, experimenting, and debugging.

 ## Configuration